santino79/ah-hylia/src/posts/interview-justin-butlion/index.md

 ---
-title: Interview with Justin Butlion
+title: Q&A with...
+Justin Butlion
 excerpt: Entrepreneur and Analytics Specialist
 date: 2019-03-24
 featured_image: /images/content/Justin-Butlion1.jpg
 image_caption:
 tags:
-     - data
-     - interview
+     - interviews
 ---
 _In this edition of the **Analysts Assemble** interview series, I speak to South African digital nomad and analytics specialist **Justin Butlion**.
 I started reading articles last year on Justin&#8217;s blog ProjectBI and was immediately struck by how practical and knowledgeable his advice and insight was.
 Not just in the **theory** of data and business intelligence but where it really matters &#8211; in the real business world._